fribes/attical_hack/nebula/level16/README.md

 * install is a script to install CMD script on remote machine
 * exploit.sh contains an example command that connects and injects data

-So far, I managed to find the correct data to make the perl script execute:
+So far, I managed to find the correct argument to supply as username to make the perl script execute my own command (here getflag):
 '''
 $./target_script.pl "\"&./getflag&\""
 $ cat flag